Program

 JSXGraph & LiaScript ... a perfect Match

-abstract: Liascript is an extension for markdown with was especially developed as a language easy and dezentralized creation of interactive online courses, in short a language for OER.
+Liascript is an extension for markdown with was especially developed as a language easy and dezentralized creation of interactive online courses, in short a language for OER.
 It add various features to markdown, which where previously missing, such as the integration of multimedia content, integration of Oembed sites, the execution of script-tags, animations in combination text to speech output to generate a mixture between screencast and interactive textbooks.
+It does not require an additonal compilation step, since the content is directly interpreted within the browser.
+Additonally other markdown-dialects often lack of extending the language, in LiaScript this is possible with an additional macro-syntax which allows for integrating an mixing external javascript, css, plus the liascript markdown language.

 Utilizing Browser Debugging Tools with JSXGraph Applications